-In many North American participatory budgeting programs, a working group or sub-committee of the Steering Committee (the Program Design and Review Committee in the Capital Grants Pilot), also called Budget Delegates, are community members who are recruited/volunteer during the Idea Collection step, take the ideas that were generated in Idea Collection, and sort them into categories.
+In many North American participatory budgeting programs, a working group or sub-committee of the Steering Committee (the Program Design and Review Committee in the Community Choice Grants program), also called Budget Delegates, are community members who are recruited/volunteer during the Idea Collection step, take the ideas that were generated in Idea Collection, and sort them into categories.
 They then work with government staff (project implementers) to refine and develop viable project ideas into feasible project proposals.
-For the Capital Grants Pilot, the Budget Delegates who will work with Metro and implementer staff will be composed of members of the Program Design and Review Committee and other community members or organizations who submit or sponsor project ideas.
+For Community Choice Grants, the Budget Delegates who will work with Metro and implementer staff will be composed of members of the Program Design and Review Committee and other community members or organizations who submit or sponsor project ideas.